ali-mashayekhi/react-landing-page--url-shortening-api-master/README.md

 - Simple landing page with a user-friendly interface
 - URL shortening using an API for quick and efficient results
 - Copy shortened URLs with a single click using the integrated copy button
+- Fully responsive design for a seamless experience on various devices

 ## Installation